SuAsCo Climate Collaborative

 Regional Climate Collaborative for SuAsCo Rivers Watershed Community Kick-Off Meeting

-You are invited to the first meeting of the Municipal Vulnerability Preparedness—SuAsCo Climate Collaborative, serving the Sudbury, Assabet, and Concord rivers watershed.
+The first meeting of the Municipal Vulnerability Preparedness—SuAsCo Climate Collaborative, serving the Sudbury, Assabet, and Concord rivers watershed, took place on March 25, 2026 at the Harvey Wheeler Community Center in Concord, MA.

 Key Takeaways from Engagement